Figure Skater's Website www.sk8stuff.com

 Good Skating

 First and foremost!
 Good posture, good flow, good (non-toe) pushes, good extension.
 Clean, quiet, edges without a lot of scratching.
 Consistently solid one-footed landings with no touches, cheats, 3-turns, dips, hooks.
 Good flowthrough on jumps.
 This stuff sounds "boring" and not as important as packing in lots of stuff -- don't believe it!
-Judges form their initial impression based on this stuff - and often get you placed into a "top / middle / bottom third" category based on it -- even before looking at the specific elements you do.

 Balance

-The right elements
+The right "difficulty"

 Presentation